-As of June 30, 2024, we had \$172.5 million aggregate principal amount of 3.0% Convertible Senior Notes outstanding, which will mature on May 1, 2028 unless earlier converted, redeemed or repurchased.
+As of September 29, 2024, we had \$172.5 million aggregate principal amount of 3.0% Convertible Senior Notes outstanding, which will mature on May 1, 2028 unless earlier converted, redeemed or repurchased.
 Please see Note 8 "Borrowings" of the notes to our condensed consolidated financial statements in Part I of this Quarterly Report on Form 10-Q for further information.

-In connection with our manufacturing agreement with YBS International Berhad ("YBS"), we have a cash deposit agreement with OCBC Bank (Malaysia) Berhad ("OCBC") to collateralize \$70.0 million of foreign currency term loan (the "Term Loan") in financing for manufacturing operation.
+In connection with our manufacturing agreement with YBS International Berhad ("YBS"), we have a cash deposit agreement with OCBC Bank (Malaysia) Berhad ("OCBC") to collateralize \$70.0 million of foreign currency term loan (the "Term Loan") in financing for its manufacturing operations.
 The Term Loan is expected to be repaid within five years.
-As of June 30, 2024, there is no outstanding balance of the Term Loan and no deposit was made to OCBC for the collateralization.
-As of June 30, 2024, we had \$70.0 million on deposit in an interest-bearing account with OCBC for interest earning purposes.
+As of September 29, 2024, we had no outstanding balance of the Term Loan and we had not made any deposits to OCBC for collateralization.
+As of September 29, 2024, we had \$70.0 million on deposit in an interest-bearing account with OCBC.
 For more information on the variable interest entity, please see Note 13 "Variable Interest Entity" of the notes to our condensed consolidated financial statements in Part I of this Quarterly Report on Form 10-Q.

-We lease our headquarters in Fremont, California and Malaysia, and offices in Asia Pacific region.
+We lease our headquarters in Fremont, California and Malaysia, and offices in the Asia Pacific region.
 For the lease payment schedule, please see Note 7 "Leases" of the notes to our condensed consolidated financial statements in Part I of this Quarterly Report on Form 10-Q.

 We expect to enter into other commitments to support our product development, the build-out of our manufacturing facilities, and our business development, which are generally cancellable upon notice.
 Additionally, from time to time, we enter into agreements in the normal course of business with various vendors, which are generally cancellable upon notice.
 Payments due upon cancellation consist only of payments for services provided or expenses incurred, including non-cancellable obligations of service providers, up to the date of cancellation.
-As of June 30, 2024, our commitments included approximately \$34.1 million of our open purchase orders, including equipment purchase orders, and contractual obligations that occurred in the ordinary course of business.
+As of September 29, 2024, our commitments included approximately \$24.6 million of our open purchase orders, including equipment purchase orders, and contractual obligations that occurred in the ordinary course of business.
 For contractual obligations, please See Note 9 "Commitments and Contingencies" of the notes to our condensed consolidated financial statements in Part I of this Quarterly Report on Form 10-Q for further information.

-As of June 30, 2024, there is no outstanding balance of the Term Loan and no deposit was applied as a collateral for the Term Loan.
+As of September 29, 2024, there is no outstanding balance of the Term Loan and no deposit was applied as a collateral for the Term Loan.
 See Note 8 "Borrowings" and Note 13 "Variable Interest Entity" of the notes to our condensed consolidated financial statements in Part I of this Quarterly Report on Form 10-Q for further information.